MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/admin/split-team-project-collection.md

 If your deployment uses SharePoint Products, it is strongly recommended that the service account for TFS be a member of the **Farm Administrators** group.

->**Note:**
+> [!NOTE]
->You can split a team project collection without granting this membership to the service account for TFS.
+> You can split a team project collection without granting this membership to the service account for TFS.
 However, you will see errors when you attach the collection, and you will need to perform additional steps to reconnect projects with their portals.
 Even if your operational requirements generally restrict granting this membership to the service account, you should consider adding the service account to the Farm Administrators group for the duration of the split operation.

 ### To repair the connection to a SharePoint Web application